Trinidad-Style Brown Stew Chicken Recipe

 My seasoning is basic – it’s made with culantro, cilantro, garlic, and pepper.
 You can add in ginger, thyme, parsley, rosemary and any of your favorite flavorings – even ketchup, tomato paste and a touch of mustard.

-Roucou – a bright red sauce made from the seeds of the achiote tree (Bixa Orellana tree) – can also be added to season the meat.
+Roucou – a bright red sauce made from the seeds of the achiote tree (Bixa Orellana) – can also be added to season the meat.
+You can actually find the seeds on Amazon and make the sauce yourself.

 Allow the chicken to marinate for at least an hour to overnight.